teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Detect all the ping sweep: show the hosts who are doing ICMP ping requests on greater than 10 hosts.
 * Detect TCP port scanning.
 * Detect UDP port scanning.
+* Remove tcp packets on sessions which started before capturing is started, in another word, remove packets belonging to sessions not having either SYN or SYNACK packet.
 * Detect a type of RAT where the pattern is a repetition of the following:  server sent a msg and client replies immediately (within 1 second).
 * Detect Skype Login, where the client exchanges UDP messages with a server and then, it sent about 10 UDP messages to different servers all at once (within 0.1 second).
 * Detect Slowloris attack: HTTP session, but each piece of data from client is < 10 bytes